 How and When Will I Know that My Paid Leave Has Been Authorized?

 The FI will process the intake form that the PCA submits via e-mail or completes verbally over the phone.
-If all the required information is provided over the phone, or through the e-mail request, then the FI will authorize the Paid Leave, pending verbal authorization of your employer and an original or copy of the signed form if the form is being mailed, or an e-signature if the request is by e-mail, is received by the FI.
+If all the required information is provided over the phone, or through the e-mail request, then the FI will authorize the Paid Leave, pending verbal authorization of your employer and receipt of one of the following from the PCA (a) an original or copy of the signed form if the form is being mailed, or (b) an e-signature if the request is by e-mail, is received by the FI.
 The FI will contact your employer to obtain verbal authorization for your Paid Leave and the employer has 24 hours to respond to the FI or the Paid Leave is considered authorized.
 If there is a problem with your Paid Leave request you will hear from the FI within 2 business days.
 Information completed over the phone, or submitted via e-mail missing the PCA’s signature, will be mailed or e-mailed to the PCA for signature or e-signature to comply with IRS rules.
 This is because, while the FI can authorize the Paid Leave benefits over the phone or through an e-mail request, the Paid Leave benefits cannot be paid to a PCA until all information including an original signature or e-signature is received by the FI.
 You must provide all required documentation to the FI before Paid Leave can be authorized and you must provide the FI with an original signature or e-signature before Paid Leave benefits can be paid.
 Assuming that your employer authorizes the leave, once your e-signature is received via e-mail or signed intake form is received via postal mail, you will receive an e-mail or phone call within one business day confirming receipt of your signed form.

 Do I Need to Submit Timesheets to Receive Paid Leave?